FERR1TE/hazmatdr.one/drakkite/index.md

 - **Weight** 250kg *(551lbs)*
 - **Orientation:** Gay/grey ace

-Drakkite is a stone gargoyle that comes to life in the darkness.
-During the days, he may perch on the rooftops, or wear a cloak to cover himself from the light.
+Animated by dark magic, Drakkite is a stone gargoyle that comes to life in the darkness.
+He is vicious, agile, flying hunter with a body resistant to most attacks.
+During the day, he may perch on the rooftops, wear a cloak to cover himself from the light, or seek refuge somewhere indoors.

 {% endcapture %}
 {% capture rightbox %}